Lornatang/PyTorch-WassersteinGANs/README.md

 ## Deep Convolution Generative Adversarial Networks

+PyTorch-WassersteinGANs has been deprecated.
+Please see [WassersteinGAN-PyTorch](https://github.com/Lornatang/WassersteinGAN-PyTorch), which includes implementations for all models in WassersteinGAN.

 ### Introduction

 This example implements the paper [Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](http://arxiv.org/abs/1511.06434)